 Phase I: Jackson Hall, Mondavi Performance Center, UC Davis, April 6, 2016

 This project references representation of death from the late medieval period, and provides an opportunity for the examination of mortality and time in the modern day society.
 A sensor-driven responsive environment is set up on stage to reenact a contemporary interpretation of the medieval tradition of the danse macabre (“the dance of the death”) to provocatively engage the participants to negotiate spatiotemporal distance and provide an experiential window into the past in order to better understand the present.

 Multi-dimensional Mapping of Migration Tracks of Pelagic Species

 Phase I: Museum of Contemporary Art, Zagreb, Croatia, 2012

 Phase III: University of Florida, 2017

-This installation experiments with a multi-dimensional soundscape to map out migration tracks of pelagic (open-ocean) species of one predator and three preys in the environment of their corresponding sea surface temperature (SST) change over the course of a two-year period.
-These studies would ultimately be incorporated into creating an immersive installation where audience would rely on wearable devices to experience a visual and audible environment that reflected the diversity and abundance of life in the oceans.
-Specially, the installation would also address the pressing concern of over-fishing, and the evolution of these oceanic lives over time and across geographic locations.
-Our eventual goal for the project is to provide the audience with the feeling of being submerged under water and being able to detect and interact within a simulated oceanic environment.
+This installation experimented with a multi-dimensional soundscape to map out migration tracks of pelagic (open-ocean) species of one predator and three prey over the course of a two-year period, in the environment of their corresponding sea surface temperature (SST) changes.
+These studies would be incorporated into creating a large-scale immersive installation where audience would rely on wearable devices to experience a visual and audible environment that reflected the diversity and abundance of life in the oceans.
+Additionally, the intention is that the installation would aim to address the pressing concern of over-fishing by mapping the evolution of these oceanic lives over time and across geographic locations.
+Our eventual goal for the project is to provide the audience with the feeling of being submerged under water and to be able to experience and interact within a simulated oceanic environment.